juxor/afaq/markdown/secH3.md

 So when Leninists argue that they stand for the _"principles of socialism from below"_ and state that this means the direct and democratic control of society by the working class then, clearly, they are being less than honest.
-Looking at the tradition they place themselves, the obvious conclusion which must be reached is that Leninism is **not** based on _"socialism from below"_ in the sense of working class self-management of society (i.e. the only condition when the majority can _"rule"_ and decisions truly flow from below upwards).
+Looking at the tradition they place themselves in, the obvious conclusion which must be reached is that Leninism is **not** based on _"socialism from below"_ in the sense of working class self-management of society (i.e. the only condition when the majority can _"rule"_ and decisions truly flow from below upwards).
 At best, they subscribe to the distinctly bourgeois vision of _"democracy"_ as being simply the majority designating (and trying to control) its rulers.
-At worse, they defend politics which have eliminated even this form of democracy in favour of party dictatorship and _"one-man management"_ armed with _"dictatorial"_ powers in industry (most members of such parties do not know how the Bolsheviks gerrymandered and disbanded soviets to maintain power,
+At worst, they defend politics which have eliminated even this form of democracy in favour of party dictatorship and _"one-man management"_ armed with _"dictatorial"_ powers in industry (most members of such parties do not know how the Bolsheviks gerrymandered and disbanded soviets to maintain power,